Ruchira-Rukshan/CareLink-Platform/README.md

 ---

 <div align="center">
-  <i>Developed and Maintained by the CareLink Development Team. © 2026.</i>
+  <i>Developed and Maintained by the SLIIT DS-02-PG19 Team. © 2026.</i>
 </div>